-- AP 5.3.3.1 To work with the Dorset County Council to resolve current congestion issues at the south end of Sutton Road between Winslow Road and Preston Road, for example through the provision of vehicle passing areas and to seek measures to mitigate the hazards of the blind bend on Plaisters Lane below Wyndings. - AP 5.3.3.2 To co-operate with businesses to address issues related to on-street parking and congestion, such as those areas around the village pond and the bus stop without recourse to road markings or similar obtrusive measures.
-Sufficient access for emergency and public service vehicles needs to be a priority. - AP 5.3.3.3 An assessment of non-obtrusive measures such as psychological traffic calming (21) and a review of vehicle monitoring data (20) is undertaken to seek a reduction in the speed of traffic along roads.
+- AP 5.3.3.1 To work with the Dorset County Council to resolve current congestion issues at the south end of Sutton Road between Winslow Road and Preston Road, for example through the provision of vehicle passing areas and to seek measures to mitigate the hazards of the blind bend on Plaisters Lane below Wyndings. - AP 5.3.3.2 To co-operate with businesses to address issues related to onstreet parking and congestion, such as those areas around the village pond and the bus stop without recourse to road markings or similar obtrusive measures.
+Sufficient access for emergency and public service vehicles must be a priority. - AP 5.3.3.3 An assessment of non-obtrusive measures such as psychological traffic calming (21) and a review of vehicle monitoring data (20) is undertaken to seek a reduction in the speed of traffic along roads. - AP 5.3.3.4 Proposals to provide an area for off street car parking within the neighbourhood area will be supported, provided that the car park does not exceed one thousand square metres in size, does not detract from the character of the village or its setting, considers the impact on biodiversity and is located so that vehicles using it are unlikely to impede the flow of traffic on adjoining roads.